amintos/akira/model/process.rst

 After some thoughts: It would be good to have a single object *p* one can carry around anywhere representing a process.
 *p*.call(*function*, *arguments*) then execute the *function* in this process *p* with the given *arguments*.

+If one does not have to worry how to connect back to the origins of an object one can more easily implement these:

+- Object references to objects in other processes (see proxy_)
+- Mobile objects

 Therefore the following architecture is proposed:

 .. image:: https://github.com/amintos/akira/raw/playground/model/images/processes_and_communication_final.png